 - Values

+- Givens

+- Value drivers

+- Mission statement

 - Definition of success

-- Givens

-- Value drivers Mission statement

-- Opportunities and threats Stakeholders
+- Opportunities and threats

+- Stakeholders

 - Critical success factors

 Values

 Values are the core values a project or strategy is designed to create or support (Table 36).
 They must always be considered when making decisions that affect the project.
 Not all stakeholders have identical goals, and some of their goals may conflict: agreeing on the values stated in the frame maintains a project's purpose when conflicting goals arise.